 Fiber Optic cables come in numerous variations that are manufactured to achieve the unique goals of the application.
 Simplex and duplex fiber-optic cables are categories of Single Mode and Multimode fiber cable.
 When looking at the difference between Simplex and Duplex it should become clear what you will need for your networking demands.

 What is the difference between simplex and duplex?

-The example commonly implemented to demonstrate the function of half duplex fiber cable is a two-way radio or a walkie-talkie, a means of communication where the communication channel is only good one way at a time.
-Imagine two kids at the opposite ends of a neighborhood park, if they try to talk at the same time through their radios, there is only static, a sort of lost transmission; this is the result because only one person is meant to be heard at a given time.
+The common example of half duplex fiber cable functioning is a two-way radio or a walkie-talkie.
+These products have a means of communication where the channel is only good one way at a time.
+If two people using walkie-talkies try to talk at the same time there will only be static.

-With all of this in mind, choosing between simplex, duplex, and half duplex should be a bit easier in light of these numerous distinctions.
-Though simplex, duplex, and half duplex are all available in both single mode and multimode, there are specs that pertain to each individually; in order to optimize a fiber network, one must know the desired goal and choose the correct fiber cable accordingly; Fiber Savvy offers an abundance of options aimed achieve that goal.
+Choosing between simplex, duplex, and half duplex should be easy when you understand the difference between them and when you know the application they will be used for.
+Although simplex, duplex, and half duplex are all available in both single mode and multimode, there are specs that pertain to each individually that make one or the other a better fit in certain circumstances.
+In order to create an efficient fiber network, one must know the desired goal and choose the correct fiber cable accordingly.
+Check out Fiber Savvy for all of your fiber needs!